teivah/designdeck/README.md

 _Michael A. Nielsen, "Augmenting Long-term Memory"_

-Using **Anki is a great way to prepare your algorithm & data structure interview**.
+Using **Anki is a great way to prepare your system design interview**.
 Here is a flashcard example:

 ![](res/anki.png)